 How to Get to Yellowstone National Park

 Yellowstone is a huge national park spanning almost 3,500 square miles with 5 entrances.
-There are several airports that you can fly into: Bozeman (BZN), Billings (BIL), Cody (COD), and Jackson Hole (JAC).
+There are several airports that you can fly into including Bozeman (BZN), Billings (BIL), Cody (COD), and Jackson Hole (JAC).
 The cheapest airports to fly into are typically Bozeman and Billings.
 I recommend flying into Bozeman airport since it is only 1.5 hours from the north entrance of Yellowstone.
 Start planning your trip by searching for flights on Skyscanner to find the best deals.
-Make sure to reserve a rental car ahead of time through Discover Cars in order to explore Yellowstone.